SoptikHa2/video-summarizer/README.md

 This application lets user speed up video at varying rates, based on current loudness.
 For example, I can speed up loud parts of a lecture 1.5x, and the silent parts 5x.
 Application does this by taking audio and search where the audio has [suspiciously constant level](https://imgur.com/Y2rzUkK) for big amount of time.
 Afterwards, I just split it, speed it up, and concatenate it via ffmpeg.
 This was done primarily to learn more about Rust, but the result are actually much better than I thought.
 I think this would actually be viable to use in case of internet lectures.

+New version of this package actually uses VLC instead of FFMPEG to speed up the vidoe.
+This doesn't offer saving the video into file (which is done via ffmpeg), but is much, much faster.

 See the Results section for analysis I did few versions ago.

 # Usage